finos/htc-grid/README.md

 ## Contributing

-For any questions, bugs or feature requests please open an [issue](https://github.com/finos/{htc-grid/issues) For anything else please send an email to {project mailing list}.
+For any questions, bugs or feature requests please open an [issue](https://github.com/finos/{htc-grid/issues).

 To submit a contribution:
 1. Fork it (<https://github.com/finos/{htc-grid/fork>)